mcraiha/spine-unity-docs/Attachments-and-AttachmentTools.md

 // Also show: multiple slots on a bone.
 //

-In the Spine runtimes, **Attachments** are objects that can be placed in a Slot to follow a Bone; They follow a Bone's transform (rotation, position, scale).
+In the Spine runtimes, **Attachments** are objects that can be placed in a Slot to follow a Bone; They move according to a Bone's transform (rotation, position, scale).

 There are two renderable attachment types:
 1. **RegionAttachments**, rectangular image attachments that map to a rectangular region in an atlas, or any backing texture.